hurenkam/ezkvm/README.md

    released versions yet, so please refer to the git commit (hash) that you noticed the behavior on.
 Also provide versions of qemu, and swtpm.
 2) OS (and version) on which you are trying to run ezkvm.
 3) Hardware (and versions) that you are running ezkvm on, especially if you are passing hardware to the VM.
 4) The ezkvm config file that you use to startup the vm

 ### Providing a patch ###

-Please have your patch refer to an issue id which it intends to address, create an issue if one does not exist yet.
+Please have your patch refer to an issue which it intends to address, create an issue if one does not exist yet.
 Chop big changes into smaller (non breaking) changesets such that they each address a small aspect.
 That makes the changes easier to review.